roppert/SimpleDataImport/README.md

 SimpleDataImport
 ================

-Simple C# library for data import
+Simple C# library for data import.

+Typical user case for this is when somebody is using Excel as a simple data store.

+## Example usage